FoamyGuy/Minecraft_Feather_RP2040/plugins_setup.md

 To paste the Feather from the schematic file you need the [WorldEdit](https://dev.bukkit.org/projects/worldedit) plugin.

-Download the the latest version and place the .jar file inside of the `plugins` directory in your server directory.
+Download the the latest version and place the .jar file inside the `plugins` directory in your server directory.

 ### Feather Plugin